okta/okta-oidc-js/packages/okta-react/README.md

 - [Security](#security) - Allows you to supply your OpenID Connect client [configuration](#reference).
 Includes React context providers to allow the use of [useAuthState][], [useAuth][], or the [withOktaAuth][] Higher Order Component wrapper.
 - [LoginCallback](#LoginCallback) - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.

 Users of routers other than `react-router` will have to add their own checks for authentication.
-The exact method will depend on your router, but the basic idea is to use [useAuthState][] to see if a `authState.isPending` is false and `authState.isAuthorized` is true.
+The exact method will depend on your router, but the basic idea is to use [useAuthState][] to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
 If both are false, you can send them to login via `auth.login(...)`.

 ### Available Hooks